 Dispute resolutions should be handled as specified in Section 12 of the SPP OATT.
 If a dispute is filed the Customer that has service contingent upon the upgrade being completed shall be notified by SPP staff.

-1.15(a) Notification to Construct (ntc) – Post July 2011
+1.15.2 Notification to Construct and Notification to Construct with Conditions (For Use After July 2011)

+1.15.2.1 Notification to Construct

 A SPP Notification to Construct (NTC) letter is a formal SPP document directing the commencement of construction of Network Upgrades intended to meet SPP Transmission Expansion Plan (STEP), SPP Open Access Transmission Tariff (OATT), or Regional Transmission Organization (RTO) Determined Needs.

-1.15(b) conditional notification to construct (cntc)
+1.15.2.2 Notification to Construct with Conditions

-A SPP Conditional Notification to Construct (CNTC) letter is a formal SPP document directing further engineering study by the Designated Transmission Owner (DTO) at the request of SPP for the DTO to further refine its Study Estimate.
-A CNTC is for additional planning and does not authorize the DTO to start construction or to order materials for the project.
+A SPP Notification to Construct with Conditions (NTC-C) letter is a formal SPP Notification To Construct with Conditions only directing further engineering study by the Designated Transmission Owner (DTO) at the request of SPP for the DTO to further refine its Study Estimate.
+A NTC-C is for additional planning and does not authorize the DTO to start construction or to order materials for the project.

-A Conditional Notification to Construct (CNTC) will be issued for projects 100 kV and above with a Study Estimate greater than $20 Million (Applicable Projects) that have been approved by the SPP Board of Directors (BOD).
-The purpose of the CNTC is to provide the DTO(s) additional time to perform detailed engineering within a stated timeframe to refine its Study Estimate for further SPP analysis to determine if the Applicable Project should proceed with an NTC for actual construction.
+A NTC-C will be issued for projects 100 kV and above with a Study Estimate greater than $20 Million (Applicable Projects) that have been approved by the SPP Board of Directors (BOD).
+The purpose of the NTC-Cis to provide the DTO(s) additional time to perform detailed engineering within a stated timeframe to refine its Study Estimate for further SPP analysis to determine if the Applicable Project should proceed with an NTC for actual construction.

-The CNTC is not an authorization for the DTO(s) to order materials or begin construction on the project, but rather is an initiative to the DTO(s) to perform any cost estimate analysis not previously done to improve the accuracy of the study estimate such that the DTO(s) will be within a +/- 20% precision bandwidth.
+The NTC-C is not an authorization for the DTO(s) to order materials or begin construction on the project, but rather is an initiative to the DTO(s) to perform any cost estimate analysis not previously done to improve the accuracy of the study estimate such that the DTO(s) will be within a +/- 20% precision bandwidth.
 The DTO will provide to SPP an estimate of the costs required to develop the CNTC Project Estimate (CPE).

-The DTO(s) will be fully compensated (without ROR) for costs incurred for the purpose of preparing the CPE for projects that SPP subsequently determines will not proceed to construction.
+The DTO(s) will be fully compensated (without ROR) pursuant to section 1.15.2.8 below for costs incurred for the purpose of preparing the CPE for projects that SPP subsequently determines will not proceed to construction.

-1.16 AUTHORITY TO ISSUE AN NTC OR CNTC
+1.15.2.3 Authority to Issue an NTC or NTC-C

-The authority for SPP to issue an NTC or CNTC is derived from approval by the SPP Board of Directors.
+The authority for SPP to issue an NTC or NTC-C is derived from approval by the SPP Board of Directors.

 The issuance of an SPP NTC represents that the Network Upgrade is eligible for cost recovery under the SPP OATT.
-The issuance of an SPP CNTC represents that the costs incurred to develop a CPE are eligible for cost recovery under the SPP OATT in the event that SPP does not subsequently issue a NTC for the project under study.[do we need to modify so that estimates made for NTC projects that are subsequently withdrawn are covered?]
+The issuance of an SPP NTC-C represents that the costs incurred to develop a CPE are eligible for cost recovery under the SPP OATT in the event that SPP withdraws the NTC because the Conditions in the NTC are not met or for some other reason.
+If the Conditions in a NTC-C are satisfied, SPP will notify the DTO in writing that the Conditions have been removed and for the DTO to proceed with the project.

 .